ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/community-challenge.rst

       // or "table" where the data is printed in a table drawn with dashes and lines (|).

       // 8.
 Write a main method that constructs at least 2 objects of your class
-      // using the 2 different constructors and then calls all of the methods that you created above to test them. public static void main(String[] args)
+      // using the constructor and then calls all of the methods that you created above to test them. public static void main(String[] args)
       {
-         // Construct 2 objects of your class to test the 2 constructors
+         // Construct 2 objects of your class using the constructor with different values

          // call all of the objects methods to test them